LowLevelTeam/CASM/README.md

 ## Overview

-CASM is the official assembler for the COIL (Computer Oriented Intermediate Language) ecosystem.
-It translates human-readable CASM (COIL Assembly) source code into COIL binary format, which can then be processed by the COIL processor or interpreter.
+CASM is the official assembler for the COIL (Computer Oriented Intermediate Language) Toolchain.
+It translates human-readable CASM source code into COIL binary format for further processing by other toolchain components.

-CASM provides a clean, consistent syntax for writing low-level code that can target multiple architectures without changing the source code.
+CASM serves as the front-end of the COIL compilation process, handling the initial translation from text to binary representation.

 ## Features